Southeast Asia- Thailand

 Moorings fees + taxes

-THB 200 per person per night when cruising in national park areas.
-THB 400 per person per night, plus THB 400 per yacht per night when visiting the Similan or Surin Islands National Park which are accessible only from November to April.
+200 Baht per person per night when cruising in National Park Areas.
+400 Baht per person per night + 400 Baht per yacht per night when visiting the Similan or Surin islands National Park which are accessible only from November to April.
+Overnight stops need to be at anchor as the mooring boys are not well maintained.

 Health + safety